The adult imported cabbageworm is a white day-flying butterfly with one to four black spots on its wings and a wingspan of 1½ to 2 inches.

 Imported cabbageworms are found throughout North America.

-Target Plants: Imported cabbageworms attack broccoli, Brussels sprouts, cabbage, cauliflower, Chinese cabbage, collards, kale, kohlrabi, radishes, rutabagas, and turnips.
+Imported cabbageworm attack broccoli, Brussels sprouts, cabbage, cauliflower, Chinese cabbage, collards, kale, kohlrabi, radishes, rutabagas, and turnips.

-Organic Controls: Cover plants with floating row covers very early in the season.
+Cover plants with floating row covers very early in the season.
 Handpick larvae if the infestation is light.
 Use yellow sticky traps to catch female butterflies.
-As a last resort, spray with Bacillus thuringiensis (Bt) at one to two week intervals.
+As a last resort, spray with Bacillus thuringiensis (Bt) at one to two-week intervals.
 Dust plants with rye flour or cornmeal; cabbage worms that eat the flour will bloat and die.

 - Before planting: Use a combination preventive spray of BT, insecticidal soap, and kelp extract; use this spray three times a week for two weeks; spray the whole garden; repeat every two weeks until you are a month or more into the growing season; when beneficial insects emerge, stop generalized spraying and spray only infestations.